Soft Tissue Sarcomas In Dogs

 - Limping or Lameness: In some cases, if the soft tissue sarcoma develops underneath the dog’s legs, then the growth and development of the mass could cause your dog to limp or have difficulty walking.
 Again, the sarcoma itself is likely not painful, but the size of the tumor may prevent your dog from being able to walk normally.

-Diagnosis & Staging For Soft Tissue Sarcomas In Dogs
+How are Soft Tissue Sarcomas In Dogs Diagnosed & Staged?

 If you or your veterinarian discovers a soft tissue sarcoma on your dog, there are several steps that need to be taken.
 Your vet will likely start the diagnostic process by running routine blood work on your dog.
 Your vet may take three-view chest X-rays to see if the tumor has spread to the lungs.
-An important step is typically to aspirate — or withdraw cells— from the mass in order to verify that it is in fact a soft tissue sarcoma.
-Finally, the mass may undergo surgical biopsy to identify which type of soft tissue sarcoma it is. ((Not for print, just your understanding: some vets will aspirate the m ass first, wait for the results, before doing the rest of the work up))
+An important step is typically to aspirate — or withdraw cells— from the mass to verify that it is in fact a soft tissue sarcoma.
+Finally, the mass may undergo surgical biopsy to identify which type of soft tissue sarcoma it is.

 Once the veterinarian has completed the diagnostic screening, you should have a better understanding of your pet’s treatment options.
 If the tumor has not metastasized, these are the treatment options that may be available for your dog: